Iripi97/STM32-Examples/README.md

 ***Note: Other pins can be used, check the STM32 pinout and look for pins that have PWM capabilities.***

-To use the MBED version, simply open the MBED online compiler and use the C++ code provided.
+To use the MBED version, simply open the MBED online compiler and use the code provided.

 To use the Linux version, you will need ST-LINK (v1.7.0 used here) which can be downloaded and used with the following commands:
 ```